 - Recessed Lighting

-The best outdoor caulking material is rubberized because it provides longevity and flexibility, moving with the natural expansion and contraction of the house.
+The best outdoor caulking material is rubberized, because it provides longevity and flexibility.
+This means it moves with the natural expansion and contraction of the house.

-If you want to add a skylight to let through more natural light, I would highly recommend getting a tubular skylight, which has a lower chance of leaking.
+If you want to add a skylight to let through more natural light, I highly recommend getting a tubular skylight.
+This type of skylight has a lower chance of leaking.

 #3 Reduce Radon Levels

 Radon is a radioactive gas found naturally in the environment —with no visible color, odor, or taste.
 If not addressed promptly, in enclosed spaces radon can reach dangerously high levels.
 Exposure to radon gas can severely affect your health.
 It is the leading cause of lung cancer in non-smokers.